 Please refer to our visitor information guide.

-Food and other personal expenses are minimum approx. CHF 2000.- per month.
+Food and other personal expenses are an approximate minimum of CHF 2000.- per month.

 If the life in the student houses (listed on our website) seems not to be of your style, you could rent an apartment.
 The prices range from approximately CHF 700.- in the farther parts of the town to CHF 3000.- or more in the center (1-2 rooms).
 Information on apartments for renting is available on our website.
 You could also ask for assistance from your program manager.

-It is possible but most of places require that you would speak German, French or Italian.
-Indeed, many companies have English as corporate language too.
+It is possible but most places would require that you speak German, French or Italian.
+However, many companies have English as

-The character of Swiss has inevitably been shaped by their country’s history and its natural environment.
+The Swiss character has inevitably been shaped by the country’s history and its natural environment.
 It’s the long, dark winters that have most likely fostered their self-absorbed and silent manner.

 Exchange and visiting students: there are no limits for the credits.
 Degree students: the volume of a curriculum per one official standard academic year is 60 credits in the European credit transfer system.
 Degree students have to gather at least 60 ECTS in order to get transferred to the next academic year of the respective full-time program.

 The tuition fees at SBS are SFr.
 20’000.- per academic year.
 SFr.
 10’000.- per Semester (BBA programs).

 SBS Swiss Business School offers all Bachelor students courses in German.